Customer Success Vs. Customer Support: A Detailed Explanation

 What is Customer Support?

 Customer Support is a service provided by a company to assist its users or clients facing issues with the company’s product or service.
-A dedicated team -the customer support team helps their customers by resolving these issues and queries within a short time span.
+A dedicated team -the customer support team help their customers by resolving these issues and queries within a short timespan.
 The team aims to ensure users can effectively use, understand, and derive value from the product or service.

 For example, let’s say a customer buys a smartphone from a company.
 They find out that the phone’s camera isn’t functioning properly.
-That’s when they reach out to the brand’s customer support team through a helpline number.
+That’s when they reach out to the brand’ customer support team through a helpline number.
 A customer support representative will guide the customer through some troubleshooting steps.
-And in case the issue isn’t resolved, the team will arrange for a replacement or repair under the product’s warranty.
-This is how a customer support team functions.
+And in case, the issue isn’t resolved, the team will arrange for a replacement or repair under the product’s warranty.
+This is how a customer support team function.

-Customer Success Vs. Customer Service – Key Differences
+Customer Success Vs. Customer Service – Understanding the Differences

-Customer support and customer success – both play a major role in businesses’ growth journey.
-Although both teams shape customer experience with the brand, they can be very different from each other in terms of how they function.
+A lot of people have a common question – is customer success the same as customer service?
+Truth be told, customer support and customer success – both play a major role in businesses’ growth journey.
+Although both the teams shape customer relationship with the business, can be very different from each other in terms of how they function.

 1. Proactive vs. Reactive Approach